-The City of Hopkins Finance Department is responsible for maintaining the accounting system and monitoring compliance with the budgetary controls and financial policies established by the City Manager and City Council.
-The Finance Department's programs include accounting, payroll, utility billing, budgeting, and equipment replacement.
+The City of Hopkins Finance Department is responsible for maintaining the accounting system, and monitoring compliance with the budgetary controls and financial policies established by the City Manager and City Council.
+The Finance Department's programs include accounting, assessing, payroll, utility billing, budgeting and equipment replacement.

 The CAFR has been judged by an impartial panel to meet the high standards of the program including demonstrating a constructive “spirit of full disclosure” to clearly communicate its financial story and motivate potential users and user groups to read the CAFR.
-This is the 23nd consecutive year the city has received this award.
+Beginning in 1989 this is the 27th consecutive year the city has received this award.

-The City of Hopkins Finance Department has been awarded the Distinguished Budget Presentation Award by the Government Finance Officers Association for its 2011 Budget.
+The City of Hopkins Finance Department has been awarded the Distinguished Budget Presentation Award by the Government Finance Officers Association for its 2016 Budget.
 The award represents a significant achievement by the entity.
 It reflects the commitment of the governing body and staff to meeting the highest principles of governmental budgeting.
 In order to receive the budget award, an entity had to satisfy nationally recognized guidelines for effective budget presentation.
 These guidelines are designed to assess how well an entity's budget serves as a policy document, a financial plan, an operational guide and a communications device.
 The budget must be rated proficient in all four categories to receive this award.
-This is the tenth year the City of Hopkins has received this recognition.
+Beginning in 2002 this is the 15th consecutive year the City of Hopkins has received this recognition.